aleksnavratil/afterburner/README.md

 __Q.
 Ok, this looks great.
-Does it work for my language of interest X, which is written left to write/top to bottom/with super-exotic glyphs or in a very unusual character set?__
+Does it work for my language of interest X, which is written left-to-right/top-to-bottom/with super-exotic glyphs or in a very unusual character set?__

 A. Ummm.
 I am probably not smart enough to reason about your vertically-written language.
 That said, Afterburner is Unicode all the way down, so in general it might be expected to approximately work.
 However, I make no promises about whether the UI can render your character set in an intelligible vertical order.